 To harvest cloudberry, gently pull the berry to allow it to break free from the stem.
-If you end up with half a berry being left on the plant, it might be because the fruit is overripe or because you pulled the berry off the stem with a sloppy side motion, instead of pulling it straight.24
+If you end up with half a berry being left on the plant, it might be because the fruit is overripe or because you pulled the berry off the stem with a sloppy side motion, instead of pulling it straight.

 Cloudberry should be picked by hand, since these are too delicate to be handled by a picking tool.
 Avoid using buckets since there’s a tendency for the pile of berries on top to be so heavy that it’ll crush the berries underneath it into juice.
 Place the berries in a shallow container instead.

 After picking, place the fruits gently into the container to retain their shape.
 Gathering berries in your hand can create pressure and trigger the bottom layer of berries to start leaking juice.
-At home, avoid washing the berries because they might disintegrate.
+At home, avoid washing the berries because they might disintegrate.28

 What Are the Qualities of a Good Cloudberry?

-Because cloudberry isn’t common in other parts of the world, there isn’t much research focusing on its long-term effects on your health.
-As a precaution, consume cloudberry in moderation.
-If you have pre-existing insulin resistance, you might exacerbate your condition if you eat too many berries, because cloudberry tends to be very sweet.
+Because cloudberry isn’t common in many parts of the world, there isn’t much research focusing on its long-term effects on your health.
+Plus, cloudberry tends to be very sweet, so if you have pre-existing insulin resistance, you might exacerbate your condition if you eat too many berries.

-There is no significant amount of allergen reporting linked to this fruit.
+There is also no significant amount of allergen reporting linked to this fruit.
 Although cloudberry isn’t known as an allergen, there is a unique combination of nutrients and acids in the fruit that may prompt side effects.
-As such, you might want to consult your physician or a health expert first and undergo an allergen patch test to see how your body responds to cloudberry.
+As a precaution, consume cloudberry in moderation and see how your body responds to it.

 Health Benefits of Cloudberry Seed Oil